TSA pilots ‘self-service’ ID checks at Reagan National Airport

 Pekoske said TSA’s ultimate goal is to provide a “safer checkpoint experience, while adding significant security benefits.”

-A study released this month by the Government Accountability Office examined the agencies’ use of facial-recognition programs to verify the identity of travelers.
+A study released this month by the Government Accountability Office examined the agencies’ use of facial recognition programs to verify the identity of travelers.
 The report, done at the request of Thompson and Sens.
 Ron Johnson (R-Wis.), chairman of the Committee on Homeland Security and Governmental Affairs and Gary C. Peters (D-Mich.), the committee’s ranking member, found that CBP has made progress in deploying and testing the technology but that it could do more to strengthen privacy principles, including offering more comprehensive information about how travelers could opt out of the scans.
-In some instances, the GAO found that travelers were not always told scans are optional, and in some cases, those who opted out were told they might have to undergo additional security or be barred from boarding their flights.
+In some instances, the GAO found that travelers were not always told scans were optional, and in some cases, those who opted out were told they might have to undergo additional security measures or be barred from boarding their flights.

 The GAO report also examined the TSA’s use of facial scans, including whether the agency complied with privacy protection principles.
-During a one-hour observation of the 30-day pilot at McCarran Airport last fall, it found that of the 10 travelers who opted to take part in the program, nine of those had their images successfully captured and matched.
-The system was unable to match one person because of damage to his traveler identification document.
-(TSA later conducted a separate evaluation of the program and used that information in developing the program at National.)
-The GAO also looked at pilot programs at Los Angeles International and Atlanta's Hartsfield Jackson International airports.
+During a one-hour observation of the 30-day pilot at McCarran Airport last fall, nine of the 10 travelers who opted to take part in the program had their images successfully captured and matched.
+The system was unable to match one person because of damage to his ID.
+(The TSA conducted a separate evaluation of the program and used that information in developing the one at National.)
+The GAO also looked at pilot programs at Los Angeles International and Atlanta’s Hartsfield-Jackson International airports.

 The GAO said given the limited nature of the tests, it was too early to fully assess whether the agency complied with privacy protection principles.

-Ferguson, the American University law professor, said that of all the facial recognition technologies currently in use, the type being used by TSA is the “least dangerous of a dangerous technology.”
+Ferguson, the American University law professor, said that of all the facial recognition technologies in use, the type being used by the TSA is the “least dangerous of a dangerous technology.”

 Still, he added, there is reason for caution.

 “First, facial recognition will come to airports, then train stations, then offices, then stadiums, stores, and schools.
-In each place the individual privacy harm is not significant (with appropriate privacy safeguards), but collectively, the harm grows.
+In each place, the individual privacy harm is not significant (with appropriate privacy safeguards), but collectively, the harm grows.
 You can see a future where the face will become the ubiquitous identity card, and that is a frightening future to envision.”